-- Applications that include more than one proposed plan. - Plans that revise rather than create urban greening plans. - Plans that do not incorporate an existing plant palette consistent with this program, or do not create one, where none exists. - Plans that do not comply with all applicable general plans, local and county ordinances, and all applicable state and federal laws and regulations, including the California Environmental Quality Act (CEQA), if applicable. - Plans not consistent with State and regional planning policies. - Plans that will not be completed in the allotted time.
+- Applications that include more than one proposed plan. - Plans that revise rather than create urban greening plans. - Plans for specific projects (of limited scopes) that will not serve as a master document guiding urban greening for the area or jurisdiction. - Plans that do not incorporate an existing plant palette consistent with this program, or do not create one, where none exists. - Plans that do not comply with all applicable general plans, local and county ordinances, and all applicable state and federal laws and regulations, including the California Environmental Quality Act (CEQA), if applicable. - Plans not consistent with State and regional planning policies. - Plans that will not be completed in the allotted time.